strepkov/demonstrator/README.md

 # demonstrator

-project page for demonstrator, we start with pacman
+project page for demonstrator, we start with https://embeddedmontiarc.github.io/demonstrator/